fha96/reading-notes/401/express.md

+# Express
 1- PUT /PATCH ?
 - PUT: updates the entire resource, used to set an entity information completelty.
 - PATCH: update specific info, partial update on the resource.

 2- Provide links to 3 services or tools that allow you to "mock" an API for development like json-server?

 a. [nock](https://github.com/nock/nock)
 b. [mock](https://www.mock-server.com/)
 c. [beeceptor](https://beeceptor.com/)